Dangal (2016 film): China

 As of July 2017, Dangal has grossed about ¥1.3 billion in China.
 Its overseas gross in China more than doubled its domestic gross in India.
 In China, Dangal became one of the top 20 highest-grossing films of all time, the 8th highest-grossing foreign film, had the most consecutive days with a ¥10 million ($ million) gross (surpassing the 30 days of Transformers: Age of Extinction) and $1 million gross (38 days), was the highest-grossing film in May 2017 (ahead of Pirates of the Caribbean: Dead Men Tell No Tales and Guardians of the Galaxy Vol. 2), and is the year's second highest-grossing foreign film (after The Fate of the Furious).
 In the month of May, Dangal drew 35 million viewers at the Chinese box office.
 In 52 days, the film had 44,897,623 admissions at the Chinese box office.
 Khan's earnings from Dangal were estimated to be ₹300 crore, one of the highest paydays for a non-Hollywood actor.
 By the end of its run in China, its final gross there was ¥1,299.18 million, equivalent to (₹1,400 crore).
-This was about 86 times its opening day gross, a record in China's box office history.

-Turkey and Hong Kong

-In Turkey, where the film released on 18 August 2017, Dangal grossed US$428,201 as of 15 October 2017.

-Dangal released in Hong Kong on 24 August 2017, and grossed HK$5.2 million (₹4.26 crore) in its opening weekend including previews.
-It opened at number-two at the Hong Kong box office in its first day, before rising to the top spot the following day.
-It held onto the top spot at the Hong Kong box office through to the week ending 17 September 2017.
-It surpassed the US$3 million milestone of Aamir Khan's previous hit 3 Idiots (2009) to become the highest-grossing Indian film ever in Hong Kong, where Dangal grossed HK$24.57 million (US$3.15 million, ₹20.42 crore) as of 26 September 2017.
-By 2 October 2017, the film had grossed HK$25,430,761, equivalent to ₹21.31 crore.
-As of 10 October 2017, the film has grossed ₹23.1 crore (US$3.5 million) in Hong Kong.
-On its eleventh weekend, the film's gross in the city-state reached about HK$27 million, as of 6 November 2017.
-The film has grossed HK$27,139,998 in Hong Kong, as of 19 January 2018.